pink-gorilla/ui-pprint-frisk/README.md

 - renderers can use npm (js/react) dependencies, or maven (cljs) dependencies

+## Goldly

+Run `lein goldly` to run goldly with gorilla-ui snippets.
+This will run a web server at port 8000 with lots of examples of ui components.
+Navigate to snippets registry.

 ## Demo

 Run `lein gorilla-ui watch` to run the demo app.
 This will run a web server at port 8000 with lots of examples of ui components.